-In January of 1996 Bill Gates, a co-founder of Microsoft, wrote an essay that holds true today, just in a slightly different context.
+In January of 1996 Bill Gates, a co-founder of Microsoft, wrote an essay that holds true over two decades later, just in a slightly different context.
 The “Content is King” essay referred to the process of selling information over the Internet.
 In 1996 less than one percent of the world population was using the Internet.
 The essay was written before most people knew anything about the web.

 What is Web Content?

 Web content is the textual, visual, or aural content that is encountered as part of the user experience on websites.
 It may include—among other things—text, images, sounds, videos, and animations.